jamesread/ovress/README.md

 ovress
 ======

-A peer to peer web service to monitor file replication.
+A service to track file replication.